 The View |

 They started their set with 'Coming Down'.
-Cheers erupting
+Cheers erupted

 from the crowd as the sounds of the energetic riffs merged with the excited